The Pea Green Boat Project

 Pea Green Boat is an 18 month project currently taking place at Tyne & Wear Archives a Museums (TWAM) and is funded anonymously through the Community Foundation.

-Inspired by the Multaqa initiative, a successful cultural volunteering project for refugees in Berlin, TWAM will work local organisations who support refugees and asylum seekers to introduce people to culturally diverse and exciting museum collections.
-Collaboratively, TWAM will work closely with refugees and asylum seekers to introduce people to TWAM's volunteering programme and to develop public tours in Arabic and Farsi focusing on particular points of interest within the collections.
+Inspired by the Multaka initiative, a successful cultural volunteering project for refugees in Berlin, TWAM will work local organisations who support refugees and asylum seekers to introduce people to culturally diverse and exciting museum collections.
+Collaboratively, TWAM will work closely with refugees and asylum seekers to introduce people to TWAM's volunteering programme and to develop public tours in a number of languages focusing on particular points of interest within the collections.

 The outcome of Pea Green Boat will be a legacy of community learning and outreach that offers people support, development opportunities and the opportunity for new volunteers to undertake training modules from TWAM’s ‘Core Museum Skills’ programme, enhancing their employability, other skills and quality of their experience in the North East.